 The Intel GMA 850 and X3100 are not supported.

-Mac OS X Lion or Mountain Lion
+Mac OS X (Lion or newer)

 Mac with Intel processor

 Free Upgrade to Version 4